kaist-cp/helpdesk/README.md

 - In the agenda, clearly state the purpose of meeting.
 It can be, but not limited to: (1) reporting the progress, (2) asking questions/opinions, or (3) just chatting.

-- Try to be direct, top-to-bottom, and conclusion-first (e.g. not "A, so B, so C", but "C, because B, because A").
+- Try to be direct, top-to-bottom, and conclusion-first (e.g., not "A, so B, so C", but "C, because B, because A").

 - If you have multiple things to discuss, enumerate them at the beginning of a meeting for better